 Use whatever milk you have on hand.
 It’s the tanginess you are wanting to achieve.

 That means, that if you are looking to lighten the calories, you can use that skim milk or even non-dairy or vegan milk for those types of dietary needs.

 How do you use homemade buttermilk substitution?

 When you make homemade buttermilk you use it in the same proportions that any recipe calls for.
 This buttermilk substitute recipe makes 1 cup of buttermilk alternative.
 If you need less, cut the recipe, more double it.
 You get the idea.

-Can I store homemade buttermilk substitute?
+Can I store my homemade buttermilk substitute?

 If you store your homemade buttermilk then get ready for it to turn into curds and be more like ricotta cheese.
 In this case, don’t bother storing it.
 Just make as much as you need for the recipe.
 Unless you love homemade ricotta.
 In that case, go for it!